Leland-Kwong/presentations/src/pages/functional-programming.md

 ## Why functional?

 The primary goal of functional programming is to write predictable programs by pushing all side effects towards the edges of the system.
+The way we achieve this is through immutable data transformations and pure functions.

 ## What are side effects?